 Some General Studies courses may be used to satisfy a General Studies core area requirement and one-two awareness area requirements at the same time, leaving the student more free-choice electives.
 Academic specialization courses may be used to fulfill General Studies or elective requirements.
-Selected courses and General Studies courses should be chosen in consultation with a College of Education Academic Advisor.
+Selected courses and General Studies courses should be chosen in consultation with a college Academic Advisor.

-Secondary education students should also review General Information, Field Experience Requirements, Student Teaching, and Academic Policies on pages 191-193 of this catalog.
+Secondary education students should also review General Information, Field Experience Requirements, Student Teaching, and Academic Policies on pages 154-156 of this catalog.